Philippe de Rothschild: Postwar

-Devastated, Rothschild had to deal with problems at his vineyard as well.
-The departing German army had done considerable damage to Chateau Mouton Rothschild.
-Together with dedicated employees, he put his energy into restoring the vineyard and by the early 1950s was once again producing wine.
+The vineyard restarted wine production by the early 1950s.

-At the same time, the multi-talented Rothschild returned to participation in the theatrical world, teaming up with Gaston Bonheur to write in both English and French the play Lady Chatterley's Lover.
+Rothschild returned to participation in the theatrical world, writing the play Lady Chatterley's Lover with Gaston Bonheur.
 Based on the D. H. Lawrence novel, their play was later made into a motion picture starring Danielle Darrieux.
 In 1952 Rothschild and Bonheur wrote the script for the film La Demoiselle et son revenant.
-Philippe de Rothschild was an accomplished poet and in 1952 his poem Vendange inspired Darius Milhaud to write a three-act ballet for the Paris Opera.
 He also translated Elizabethan poetry and the plays of Christopher Fry.

-In 1954, Rothschild married a longtime mistress, Pauline Fairfax Potter (1908–1976), a Paris-born American who had been the head fashion designer at Hattie Carnegie.
-After their marriage, she used her aesthetic talents to help restore an old storage building on the estate, converting it into an opulent home, and became known as a tastemaker in the worlds of fashion and interior design.
+In 1954, Rothschild married Pauline Fairfax Potter (1908–1976).

-In 1973, Château Mouton Rothschild became the only French vineyard to ever achieve reclassification to First Growth, thanks to decades of relentless lobbying.
+In 1973, Château Mouton Rothschild became the only French vineyard to ever achieve reclassification to First Growth, thanks to decades of lobbying.
 Subsequently, the owner of Château d'Yquem sued unsuccessfully to have the reclassification reversed as illegitimate.
-After his Mouton Rothschild lost to a California wine in the Judgment of Paris, he "phoned one of the judges and asked haughtily, 'What are you doing to my wines?
-It took me forty years to become classified as First Growth!'"

 Rothschild purchased Château Clerc Milon, a fifth-growth classified vineyard strategically located next to his own property.
-After achieving his lifelong goal with the 1973 upgrading of Chateau Mouton Rothschild to Premier Cru status, and after the historic results of the Paris Wine Tasting of 1976, he began looking beyond France for wine-growing opportunities and in 1980 announced a joint venture with the respected American wine grower, Robert Mondavi, to form the Opus One Winery in Oakville, California.
+In 1980, he announced a joint venture with American wine grower Robert Mondavi to form the Opus One Winery in Oakville, California.

-In 1997, under the direction of Rothschild's daughter Philippine, Château Mouton-Rothschild teamed up with Concha y Toro of Chile to produce a Cabernet Sauvignon based, Bordeaux-style red wine in a new winery built in Chile's Maipo Valley, the Almaviva.

 Baron Philippe de Rothschild remained active in the wine business until he died in 1988 at the age of 85, whereupon his daughter assumed control of the company.
-She has also had a successful career as a theatre actress under the stage name "Philippine Pascal".